sarthakpande2005-debug/Super-Coach/README.md

   3. Anxiety and stress due to unclear preparation strategies and lack of progress tracking.
   4. Overreliance on expensive coaching or scattered online resources without structured guidance.

+## Data:
+  1. In a study among secondary school students in Mysore District (100 students), 7% were “not so shy,” 79% were “moderately shy,” and 14% were “extremely shy.”.
+  2. In NCERT survey (January - March 2022), 28% of students said they are hesitant in asking questions.

 ## Super Coach System:
 An AI-powered personal exam mentor that provides: